chastitywhiterose/Chad/Chad-Story.md

 This statement by Stacy cut Chad to his core.
 He never thought about such a thing before.
 What kind of coward was he that he cared so much about what others would think if they knew he was a Vegan?

 "You know what, Stacy, you're right.
-If I were in their place, I would expect me to be better than I currently am.
-I am sorry." said Chad.
+If I were in their place, I would expect myself to be better than I currently am.
+I am sorry," said Chad.

 "Who are you apologizing to?" said Stacy.